 We were sad to see them go out of business and I scoured the universe, yes the universe, to find this or a similar recipe.
-I finally found a similar recipe and changed it so that it was almost an exact match to theirs.
+I finally found a kind of similar recipe and changed it so that it was almost an exact match to theirs.
 Now we're happy.

 I don't know why they call it a soufflé because it's actually almost a dense, textured custard.
 It's hard to describe - you would use it like you would a sweet potato casserole as a side.
 It's sweet and oh so very flavorful.

 As for the soufflé part, it does puff up a bit, but isn't as airy and light as a regular soufflé.
 Like I said, it's hard to describe, but so delicious!

-1 1/2 lb. baby carrots
+- 1 ½ lb. baby carrots

-1/2 C. sugar
+- ½ C. sugar

-1/2 tbsp. baking powder
+- ½ tbsp. baking powder

-1/8 C. flour
+- ⅛ C. flour

-1 stick butter, softened to room temp.
+- 1 stick butter, softened to room temp.

-Steam or boil carrots until extra extra soft - drain very well.
+- Steam or boil carrots until extra extra soft - drain very well.
 Transfer carrots to large mixing bowl.
 While carrots are warm, add sugar, baking powder and vanilla.
 Whip with mixer until smooth.
 Add flour and mix well.

-Whip the eggs in a small bowl and add to the flour mixture, blending well.
+- Whip the eggs in a small bowl and add to the flour mixture, blending well.
 Add softened butter to the mixture and blend well.
 Batter will be fairly thin.
 Pour the mixture into the baking dish and bake for about 45-50 minutes or until top is a light golden brown.
 Sprinkle lightly with powdered sugar over the top before serving.

 Tips and Stuff: